The 5 Best Low-Profile Keyboards of 2026

 1. Best Low-Profile Keyboard

-The NuPhy Air75 V2 is the best low-profile option we've tested.
-It comes in several mechanical switch options and offers excellent build quality, impressive portability, and flexible connectivity options.
+The NuPhy Air75 V3 is the best low-profile option we've tested.
+The new model's gasket-mount design gives you a springier typing experience, and there's a spot for an optional multifunctional knob on the top right of the chassis.
+It also offers improved damping and better latency performance than the NuPhy Air75 V2 [Air60 V2, Air96 V2].
+It comes in several mechanical-switch options, including a silent variant, and offers excellent build quality.
 It supports Windows and macOS compatibility modes.
 You can also toggle between wireless connection types.
-Its Bluetooth connection is more battery efficient and supports multi-device pairing, while its higher-performance 2.4GHz USB connection provides more than enough raw performance for casual or competitive gaming.
+Its Bluetooth connection is more battery-efficient and supports multi-device pairing, while its higher-performance 2.4GHz USB connection delivers better raw performance.

 This keyboard has flattened, tile-like keycaps with an unusual profile that may take some getting used to initially.
 However, their design leaves plenty of surface area and standard spacing between neighboring keys, intended to minimize typos.
 They're made of high-quality PBT plastic and have a pleasant, slightly textured finish.
 These keycaps don't have shine-through legends, so even though the keyboard has full RGB backlighting, you can't read the key legends in darker environments.